Kathryn Clark to Chair Board of Trustees

 Clark, of Ann Arbor, earned her master's and PhD from the University of Michigan and then joined the faculty of the Department of Anatomy and Cell Biology in 1993.
 Clark received the Outstanding International Award from Women in Aerospace and was recently inducted into the National Women's Museum in Dallas.
 She is also a pilot and is a member of the International Society of Women Pilots.

-Gronevelt has served on the Board of Control since 2004.
+Gronevelt has served on the Board of Trustees since 2004.
 He is the president of Orchard Hiltz & McCliment, Inc., a civil engineering consulting firm headquartered in Livonia, which employs over 200 engineers and technicians.
 Prior to joining OHM, Gronevelt served 11 years as the assistant county executive for Wayne County, making him the executive in charge of the fifth-largest public works organization in the nation.

 Gronevelt earned a BS in Civil Engineering from Michigan Tech in 1969 and an MS in Civil Engineering from Wayne State University in 1982.